-0-1 hour (can be repeated)
+0-1 hour (can be repeated), by consent of Instructor

-Vocal ensemble is a select performance group formed by audition from members of the McPherson College Choir.
-It is designed to give students opportunity to sing and perform some of the great vocal chamber literature in a variety of settings.
+Vocal ensemble is a select performance ensemble formed by audition from members of the McPherson College Choir.
+It is designed to give students the opportunity to sing and perform vocal chamber repertoire in a variety of settings.
 Prerequisite: simultaneous enrollment in college choir and consent of instructor.
 (Fall, Spring)